 Summer is kicking in and its beach time all across the globe!
 All the coastal corners of the world are going to begin seeing an influx of a crowd hoping to catch the golden beach glow and the gorgeous tan.
-We love the beach and we love finding the best spots to stay while we are there!
+We love the beach and we love finding the best beach hotels to stay while we are there!

 We sifted through our favourite beach hotels and had the hardest time narrowing down our favourite luxury beach hotels.

 Charming and calming, this little 15-room, romantic retreat was once a hillside hamlet, and is worlds away from the jet-set glitz of the Costa Smeralda, but within easy reach of Olbia’s most crystalline waters.
 Surrounded by juniper bushes, white granite boulders and Holm oaks, this stylish hideaway is made up of traditional stazzi farmhouse buildings and specialises in recalibrating your body and soul with its fantastic spa and delicious Sardinian specialities.

 Bora Bora Pearl Beach Resort & Spa, Bora Bora